 "If you're going to play in the sandbox," Hudson told NCR last spring, "then you have to take the consequences of your public utterances and your public actions."

 Reporter Joe Feuerherd said he decided to write a profile of Hudson partly as a result of Ekeh's firing, reasoning that Hudson had "successfully placed himself at the center of things both Catholic and political in the nation's capitol."

-While Feuerherd researched his story during the spring, Hudson friend Bill Donohue of the Catholic League learned that the Kerry campaign had hired Mara Vanderslice as its director of religious outreach-andcomplained that
+While Feuerherd researched his story during the spring, Hudson friend Bill Donohue of the Catholic League learned that the Kerry campaign had hired Mara Vanderslice as its director of religious outreach-and

 that Peterson had sided with atheist Michael Newdow in a Supreme Court case seeking to censor the words `under God' in the Pledge of Allegiance.
 Peterson immediately resigned.

 Hudson believes he was "outed" by NCR because of the paper's anger at conservatives' power.
-NCR editor Tom Roberts responded, in asigned note
+NCR editor Tom Roberts responded, in a

 that ran alongside Feuerherd's story: "All of us, as Hudson put it, have done things in our lives that we regret.
 But not everyone is a public figure, seeking the spotlight and rubbing elbows regularly with the most powerful in the land.
 Most of us don't regularly publicly denounce those whose personal behavior we think deficient; fewer still have the power to get someone fired for maintaining a political Web site because we disagree with its content; or to claim with some validity that we are responsible for getting like-minded Catholics appointed to positions of power at the highest levels of government."